Magnus Jackson: Early life

-Jackson was born on 25 September 1831, to Thomas Jackson and Helen Miller, one of their six children (three sons and three daughters).
+Jackson was born in 1831, to Thomas Jackson and Helen Miller, one of their six children (three sons and three daughters).
 His father was a picture-frame maker, looking glass manufacturer, a restorer of oil paintings and a print seller.
 His business was at 70 George Street.
 The family home was at 3 Bridge Lane, at the rear of the business.
 His eldest son, James, took over the business in the late 1840s.
 Magnus, in turn, inherited the business from his brother.
 He continued to run the carving and gilding business alongside his career as a photographer up until his death.

 In the early 1850s, Jackson took lessons in wet-plate collodion photography in London.
 After three years in the capital, he returned to Perth, where he established his own photography business in a wooden studio in Marshall Place, on the site of today's St Leonard's-in-the-Fields Church, overlooking the city's South Inch.

 Career

 By 1884, his success was at its peak, allowing him the funds to construct new premises at 62 Princes Street, a few yards to the north, adjacent to Greyfriars Burial Ground.
-The same year, he was awarded a medal at the International Foresty Exhibition in Edinburgh.
+The same year, he was awarded a medal at the International Forestry Exhibition in Edinburgh.

 In 1886, he was awarded the bronze medal and diploma of merit at the International Exhibition of Industry, Science and Art in Edinburgh for his photographs of ferns and foxgloves.

 When his health began to fail, in the late 1880s, his sons, Thomas and Magnus Jr, took over the business.
 They used the trade name T. & M. Jackson from 1891.
 Magnus Jr was working alone by 1893, and he continued until around 1898, when he committed suicide.
 The business folded at that point, and the premises were taken over by Burrows Brothers photographers.